System Analyser, MyCalc and Expert Mode

 System Analyser Output

-Following are the descriptions of the data columns in the System Analyser output:
+based on net BSP prices rather than fixed win prices is also included.
+Following are the descriptions of the data columns in the System Analyser

 - Bets: The number of bets for each criteria value